 What to Expect on a Niagara Falls Cruise

-My experience of my Niagara Boat Tour was different than I expected.
+My experience on my Niagara boat tour was different than I expected.
 I thought that as we got close to the Falls the water would get pretty rough.
 That really wasn’t the case.
 The water seemed to be pretty calm but the mist and wind were much more powerful than what I expected.
 You really need that poncho and you need to tie it tight.
 I had to hold on to poncho in order to keep my hair somewhat dry.
 Even with holding onto my poncho my hair did get wet though!

 I should mention there is no storage for your belongings.
 Please don’t bring things (i.e. electronics) that are not waterproof.
 If you plan on using your cellphone to take photos, you really should bring a waterproof case.
 You can actually find some good quality ones that are really affordable on Amazon (click here to check price and availability).
 We used a GoPro Hero 5 Black for our video.
 It is waterproof and is great for capturing action video like this. (click here to check price and availability).
 Ladies, you will also want to be sure to bring waterproof mascara!